leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 you will go to the players overview page of that tournament.
 We have done code wise navigation many times earlier, so I am not going to show it again here.

 Like previous page the pinpointed data is located within a table and the table cells contain the players detail links.
+The more interesting things of this part is how can you extract the raw player names to a format you can use within a database?

 **Regex Name Extraction**
+Regex is a nice tool to extract patterns and groups from a raw string, so this is what we are going to use to distill the raw player name to different units lik **first name**, **prefix** and **last name**

 The simple regex which is used within code just looks if there is a comma within the string.
 If so get the word located in front of the comma as last name and the whole part after the comma as first name.